Shashi0989/Pythia/R.md

 `settings_editor.py` changes `Settings.h` (and therefore N, MPI, beam energy, mass window) in between runs.

 Both generators write a tree named **`Events`** with an **identical branch schema** — every branch name means the same physical quantity in both files.
-This is what lets every Python script load an `SPS_*.root` and a `DPS_*.root` and plot them directly against each other with no file-type-specific logic anywhere.
+Critically, **both generators now write only the raw, per-particle kinematics PYTHIA/ROOT hand back directly** (pt, eta, phi, mass/rapidity, and the raw px, py, pz, E four-vector, for every relevant particle), plus the handful of event-record-only quantities that genuinely cannot be recomputed outside PYTHIA (`nJets30`, `W_charge`, `weight`).
+Every *derived*, cross-particle observable — Δη/Δφ/Δy between the two bosons, the WZ invariant mass and system pT, the scalar pT sum, the relative pT imbalance, and every lepton-level Δφ — is **no longer computed or stored by the generators at all**.
+It is computed entirely in the Python analysis layer instead, once per file load, inside each script's own `load()` function (`Compare.py` / `Convergence.py` / `Analyze.py`), via vectorized NumPy operating on the raw branches.
+This is a deliberate design split: the C++ generators are pure data producers ("generate events, save exactly what PYTHIA measured"), and every downstream calculation lives in the analysis scripts that already own that responsibility.
+This is what lets every Python script load an `SPS_*.root` and a `DPS_*.root` and plot them directly against each other with no file-type-specific logic anywhere — and it also means the three Python scripts, not the two generators, are now the single source of truth for how every derived observable is defined.

 ---